pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 ``_np`` for ``npgettext``. ``participant.get_locale()`` will return the language settings of a participant.

-You can also set additional language settings in the experiment variables:
+You can also set additional language settings in the config:

 - Supported languages the user can choose from

 ::

-   supported_locales = ['en', 'de', 'nl']
+   supported_locales = '["en", "de", "nl"]'

 -  The ability for the participant to change the language during the experiment